sjose5/100DaysOfCloud/Journey/002/Readme.md

 ## Prerequisite:

-**To be honest I'm not sure what base knowledge you need for DynamoDB, defintly Certified Cloud Practitioner.
+**To be honest I'm not sure what base knowledge you need for DynamoDB, definitely Certified Cloud Practitioner.**

 ## Cloud Research: